BBC Radio London: 1970–1988: Radio London

-Tests for FM stereo began in 1981 with Music on the Move, a programme featuring non-stop music, prior to full launch on 11 February.
+Tests for FM stereo began in 1981 with Music on the Move, a programme featuring non-stop music, before its full launch on 11th February.
 The FM transmitter was shortly moved to Crystal Palace.
-This coincided with the planned relaunch in 1981, which saw the station take on a style that was softer than BBC Radio 2 - a station predominantly playing "easy listening" music.
-Music ranged from softer contemporary pop, such as The Carpenters, to light classical music.
-This move was unpopular with employed staff, who thought it very un-hip, and politicians who would question the need for a local radio station to sound like the two music-based BBC national networks.
-However, the relaunch led to improved audience figures and a string of awards and accolades.
+This coincided with the planned relaunch in 1981, which saw the station take on a style that was softer than BBC Radio 2 – a station predominantly playing "easy listening" music.
+The music ranged from softer contemporary pop, such as The Carpenters, to light classical music.
+The relaunch led to improved audience figures and a string of awards and accolades.

 One of its programmes on the schedule was Black Londoners, devised by Ray Criushank, a community relations officer for the London Borough of Hammersmith and Fulham, and presented by Alex Pascall.
 The programme helped to develop on-air talent from London's Afro-Caribbean community, namely Juliet Alexander, Syd Burke and Mike Phillips and was the pioneering programme on television or radio to regularly speak to Black Londoners.
-The programme's title was changed to Black London shortly before Radio London closed (see below).
+The programme's title was changed to Black London shortly before Radio London closed.
 It was revived for a short time in 2003, with Pascall returning as a presenter.
 The forerunner to the BBC Asian Network was an Asian programme, London Sounds Eastern, presented by Vernon Corea who was appointed the BBC's Ethnic Minorities Adviser in the 1970s.
-Pandit Ravi Shankar, Indian pop star Usha Uthup, were among those interviewed for London Sounds Eastern, launched on BBC Radio London in 1976 and produced by Keith Yeomans.
-The programme introduced the Bollywood music of Asha Bhosle and Lata Mangeshkar to new London audiences.

 A programming relaunch in 1984 saw Radio London adopt the tagline "The Heart and Soul of London", with more soul music being played during the day.
-Tony Blackburn from BBC Radio 1 moved up the schedule to host a morning show for housewives, playing classic soul of the 1970s and presenting a show laced with cheeky jokes and double entendres, once daring to "get out his 12-incher" - referring to an LP record.
-He was dismissed in 1988 crossing the line of taste and decency, conveniently in time for the station's first relaunch.
+Tony Blackburn from BBC Radio 1 moved up the schedule to host a morning show.
 Regular Soul Night Outs were held initially in Kilburn but later in other venues, such as Ilford.
-This was where Dave Pearce, later of BBC Radio 1 fame, made his first regular appearances as a BBC DJ (Monday night programme "A fresh start to the week").
-Two of the station's producers, Guy Hornsby (Tony Blackburn) and Mike Gray (Robbie Vincent Telephone Programme), went on to create the ground-breaking commercial dance stations Kiss 102 and Kiss 105, which recaptured the somewhat anarchic spirit of BBC Radio London in its mid-1980s heyday to great audience and commercial success.
+This was where Dave Pearce (who later went to BBC Radio 1) made his first regular appearances as a BBC DJ on a Monday night programme.